FlurinLa/Flurin_BIO392/lichen_genome_storage_size.md

 ## 1. Which file format would be suited to store a lichen genome?
 ## 2. How much storage wouold that take?

-prequel:
+**prequel:**

-lichen are symbiotic organisms comprised of a main funghus, a photobiont (algae and/or cyanobacterium) and other microbes with less well known function (yeast, bacteria). some researchers consider them rather as a micro-ecosystem than as an organism, so a "lichen genome" is rather a metagenome of a lichen sample. i will consider a lichen genome as the genetic material of the main symbionts (funghus + photobiont).
+lichen are symbiotic organisms comprised of a main funghus, a photobiont (algae and/or cyanobacterium) and other microbes with less well known function (yeast, bacteria). lichen thalli are "super-structures" of individual funghal, algal and/or bacterial cells. in contrast to us, they do not develop from a single cell (neither the whole organism nor the individual species taking part). some researchers consider them rather as a micro-ecosystem than as an organism, so a "lichen genome" is rather a metagenome of a lichen sample. i will consider a lichen genome as the genetic material of the main symbionts (funghus + photobiont).